arunrajeie/ResearchPaper1/README.md

 Please Download the MSR-ACTION3D DATASET FROM THE LINK BELOW https://www.uow.edu.au/~jz960/datasets/MSRAction3D.html (requires password to open the file)

-It contains two major files
+Our Project contains two major files
 1.MainTest1.m,

  (MainTest1.m - used for reproducing the results in the paper, particularly